• Skip to main content

 What Type Of Microphone Do I Need?

-Different types of microphonesSo, you’re looking for a microphone and you’ve realized just how many different types there are to choose from.
+what type of microphone do i needSo, you’re looking for a microphone and you’ve realized just how many different types there are to choose from.

 You’ve read terms like ‘condenser’, ‘dynamic’, ‘cardioid’, ‘figure 8’, etc.